frankyeh/UNet-Studio-Website/doc/how_to_acquire_dmri.md

 but 23 different b-values ranging from b=0 to b=4000 at a total of 258 directions.
 The low b-value range has fewer sampling compared to HCP multishell, making the entire acquisition much more efficient.
 Moreover, the scheme reaches a higher b-value to 4,000 so that it captures restricted diffusion much better.

-This scheme addresses the issues of HCP-style acquisition mentioned above.
+This grid scheme addresses the issues of HCP-style acquisition mentioned above.

 > **Using a multiband sequence (e.g., CMRR) with an MB factor of 4, this 2-mm 258-direction dMRI acquisition can be completed in 12 minutes.**